 One of most iconic Passion Plays in the world, performed over one summer every decade, the Oberammergau Passion Play is a magnificent sight to behold.
 Take in this fantastic spectacle along with the fairytale beauty of Bavaria, with its mysterious castles and forbidden forests.

-We begin our Bavarian adventure at our dedicated Departure Office at St Pancras International where we travel by Eurostar to Paris in Standard Premier Class.
-Here, we continue to Stuttgart by First Class rail where we overnight.
+We begin our Bavarian adventure at London St Pancras, where we travel by Eurostar to Paris.
+From here, we continue to Stuttgart for the night.

-We also visit the delightful yellow castle of Hohenschwangau in the pretty village of the same name.
-Perhaps a less grand affair than its larger and more majestic neighbour, Hohenschwangau Castle sacrifices grandeur for a more relaxed charm.
-It was the childhood home of the aforementioned Ludwig II and looks more like a country palace rather than the castle it claims to be.
-The honey coloured walls make this an iconic building, and both the exterior, interior and garden areas are a joy to discover.
-This part of the valley also offers fantastic views of Neuschwanstein.
+We continue to the delightful yellow creation of Hohenschwangau Castle, located in a pretty village of the same name.
+Perhaps a less grand affair than its larger and more majestic neighbour, Hohenschwangau sacrifices grandeur for a more relaxed charm.
+It was the childhood home of Ludwig II and looks more like a country palace than the castle it claims to be.
+Its honey-coloured walls make this an iconic building, and both the exterior, interior and garden areas are a joy to discover.
+From a lookout point, you can even enjoy sweeping views across the valley to Neuschwanstein.

-On Day 8, we make our return journey, travelling in First Class to Frankfurt before connecting with the Eurostar back to London via Paris.
+On Day 8, we continue to Frankfurt before connecting with the Eurostar back to London St Pancras, via Paris.

 For the Passion Play Performance you will be seated in category 1 or 2 seats, located at the front and centre of the theatre.